-Brake Systems I & Lab • 7 Credits
+Brake Systems I • 5.0 Credits

-This combination class/lab is designed to give students a basic understanding of the theory, diagnosis, and service of automotive brake, steering, and suspension systems.
-The emphasis is on the mechanical portion of those systems.
-Prerequisite: AMT 120, valid driver's license, reliable transportation, and social security card.
+This class provides a basic understanding of the theory, diagnosis, and service of automotive brake systems.
+Emphasis will be placed on the mechanical portion of the brakes systems and the principles behind their operation.
+Prerequisite: AMT 120 with a minimum 2.0 GPA or instructor permission.